fdg-rp/web-landing/content/0.server-docs/4.administrative/donations-and-subscriptions.md

 # Donations & Subscriptions

 ::alert{type="info"}
 Looking for the link?
-Visit https://donate.fatduckgaming.com.
+To donate, visit https://donate.fatduckgaming.com.
 ::

 As FDG continues to expand and thrive, the support of its dedicated players and enthusiasts becomes vital in sustaining its growth, maintaining high-quality resources, and ensuring seamless gameplay experiences.
 Supporting FDG is an **entirely voluntary endeavor**, allowing individuals to contribute in ways that align with their interests and capabilities.
 By donating or subscribing to FDG, you not only enhance your own gaming experience but also play a pivotal role in fostering a thriving and engaging gaming community for all players to enjoy.